xgravellx/baykar-frontend-case/quiz-app/README.md

 ## Live Demo

-This project is deployed at [Your Deployed Project URL](http://example.com).
+This project is deployed at [Quiz App](https://baykar-quiz-app.vercel.app/).
 Click the link to see the live version of our application.

 ## Installation